How to Use Macro to Create Folders from Excel List (3 Methods)

 Clicking CommandButton1 to open File Dialogue Box

-• As a result, a File dialog box will open up.
-From there, select a folder.
+A File dialog box will open up.

 Selecting Parent Folder

-• The address of the Parent folder should be visible on TextBox1.
-Now, click on CommandButton3 (with the name Create Folders) to create the Folders.
+• Click on CommandButton3 (with the name Create Folders) to create the Folders.

 Clicking The 3rd CommandButton to create Folders

-• After Folders creation, a MsgBox like this will be displayed.
+After Folders creation, a MsgBox like this will be displayed:

 Confirmation MsgBox